opensearch-project/project-website/_posts/2023-04-05-ml-deployment-status.md

 ## Viewing deployed ML status at the model level

-You can find the the deployed model dashboard inside the **Machine Learning** section of OpenSearch Dashboards, as shown in the following image.
+You can find the the deployed model dashboard in the **Machine Learning** section of OpenSearch Dashboards, as shown in the following image.

 <img src="/assets/media/blog-images/2023-04-05-ml-deployment-status/ml-deployed-model-dashboard.png" alt="ML deployed model dashboard"/>{: .img-fluid }